 Essential Physical Abilities

-• Sufficient clarity of speech and hearing or other communication capabilities, with or without reasonable accommodation, which permits the employee to communicate effectively;
+• Sufficient clarity of speech and hearing or other communication capabilities, with or without reasonable accommodation, which permits the employee to communicate effectively in emergency situations;

-• Sufficient vision or other powers of observation, with or without reasonable accommodation, which permits the employee to review type written documents in both electronic and hardcopy form and to distinguish between shades of color;
+• Sufficient vision or other powers of observation, with or without reasonable accommodation, which permits the employee to observe parking situations, traffic flow, and inmates activities; the ability to distinguish between shades of color;

-• Sufficient manual dexterity with or without reasonable accommodation, which permits the employee to operate a personal computer and related office equipment;
+• Sufficient manual dexterity with or without reasonable accommodation, which permits the employee to operate related departmental equipment;

-• Sufficient personal mobility and physical reflexes, with or without reasonable accommodation, which permits the employee to function in the general office environment.
+• Sufficient personal mobility and physical reflexes, with or without reasonable accommodation, which permits the employee to perform parking and traffic control duties.

-• Ability to intermittently sit, stand or stoop.
+• Ability to sit, stand, walk or stoop intermittently;

-• Ability to occasionally lift objects that weigh less than 24 pounds or objects that way more than 25 pounds.
+• Ability to occasionally lift light objects less than 24 pounds and objects more than 25 pounds.